pookjw/Kerberos_Algorithm_Swift/README.md

 - messageC : messageB

-- messageD : Authenticator (client ID) encrypted with the TGS session key (from messageA)
+- messageD : Authenticator (Client ID) encrypted with the TGS Session Key (from messageA)

 These are combined on Token2.
 Now Client knows TGS Session Key from messageA.

-3. The TGS retrieves messageC and decrypts using TGS secret key and gets TGS session key.
-Using this key, the TGS decrypts messageD and compare client ID from C and D. If they match,
+3. The TGS retrieves messageC and decrypts using TGS Secret key and gets TGS Session Key.
+Using this key, the TGS decrypts messageD and compare Client ID from C and D. If they match,

-- messageE : Client-to-server ticket (client ID, Server Session Key) encrypted using the Server secret key
+- messageE : Client-to-server ticket (Client ID, Server Session Key) encrypted using the Server Secret Key

-- messageF : Server Session Key encypted using TGS Session key (from messageC)
+- messageF : Server Session Key encypted using TGS Session Key (from messageC)

 These are combined on Token3.